jQueryousGeorge/num2_swa/quickstart.md

 │       ├── 2024_Segment.csv
 │       └── 2025_Segment.csv
 │
-└── processed/  (will be created automatically)
+└── processed/  (will be created automatically once you run the notebooks (in order))
 ```

 ## Step 2: Set Up Environment